News & Blogs

 - Forecast: The risk of a few severe thunderstorms will slide east into parts of the Southeast, mainly from South Carolina southward into Georgia and northern Florida.

-- Threats: Damaging wind gusts and large hail will be the primary concerns, although an isolated tornado or two cannot be ruled out, particularly after dark.
+- Threats: Damaging wind gusts and large hail will be the primary concerns, although a couple tornadoes cannot be ruled out, particularly after dark.

 - Locally heavy rain is also likely in the Appalachians and adjacent piedmont, with a threat of flash flooding.
 See below for more information.